rubenarakelyan/ruben.arakelyan.uk/src/archive/resolverblog/allowing-cloudfront-to-access-load-balancers-through-security-groups.md

 }
 ```

-Here, we set up the Security Group that's attached to the load balancer to access the application (in this instance, running in ECS).
+Here, we set up the Security Group that’s attached to the load balancer to access the application (in this instance, running in ECS).
 We allow the app containers ingress access only from the load balancer to port 8080 (where the app is running).
 We also allow the app container all egress access back to the Internet.

-This setup works in all instances where you can specify access to a resource using another Security Group, but what if you want to limit access to CloudFront, which doesn't have a Security Group?
+This setup works in all instances where you can specify access to a resource using another Security Group, but what if you want to limit access to CloudFront, which doesn’t have a Security Group?

 In this case, you would normally fall back to using IP addresses.
 For example, the following example allows SSH access to a bastion EC2 instance: